-44 Years Ago: John Lennon and Yoko Ono’s ‘Two Virgins’ Seized by Police
+That Time John Lennon and Yoko Ono’s Controversial ‘Two Virgins’ Album Was Seized by Police

-It’s arguably the most controversial album cover in rock history, and, if authorities in New Jersey had their way 44 years ago, every last one of them would be destroyed.
+It’s arguably the most controversial album cover in rock ‘n’ roll history, and if authorities in New Jersey had their way, every last one of them would have been destroyed.

 Lennon said of the photo, “We were both a bit embarrassed when we peeled off for the picture, so I took it myself with a delayed-action shutter.
 The picture was to prove that we are not a couple of demented freaks, that we are not deformed in any way and that our minds are healthy.
 If we can make society accept these kind of things without offense, without sniggering, then we shall be achieving our purpose.”